Tracey Neville: England

 Between 2015 and 2019 Neville served as head coach of England.
 She was initially appointed in March 2015 as an interim coach.
 However after guiding England to the bronze medal at the 2015 Netball World Cup, the appointment was made permanent in September 2015.
 On the eve of the World Cup tournament, Neville's father, Neville Neville, died in a Sydney hospital.
 He and her brothers, Phil and Gary were all in Australia to support their daughter and sister.
 In 2016 Neville was awarded an MBE.

-Neville guided England to the 2015, 2016 and 2017 European Netball Championships.
+Neville guided England to the 2015, 2016 and 2017 Netball Europe Open Championships.
 She was also head coach when England won the gold medal at the 2018 Commonwealth Games.
 Neville later revealed that she suffered a miscarriage a day after leading England to netball Commonwealth gold.

 In 2019 Neville and her twin brother, Phil, both coached England women's national teams to the semi-final stages in the 2019 Netball World Cup and 2019 FIFA Women's World Cup respectively.
 Phil coached the England women's national football team.
 After coaching England to a bronze medal at the 2019 Netball World Cup, Neville retired as head coach to start a family.

+Melbourne Mavericks

+On 2 August 2023, she was announced as the inaugural head coach of the Melbourne Mavericks.
+In their debut season, Neville guided Mavericks to a fifth place finish, just missing out on the finals on goal average.
+This was despite Lauren Moore and Sasha Glasgow suffering season ending injuries before round one.